Protag-chan/aDwR/README.md

-# aDwR
+# a Dance with Rogues: interactive guide

-An interactive guide to 2acornupper's A Dance with Rogues games!
+An HTML-based interactive guide to 2acornupper's famous NWN modules, A Dance with Rogues!